MV Humphrey Gilbert: History

-In 1978 Humphrey Gilbert was purchased by the Millbrook Steamboat and Trading Co, renamed MV Edgecumbe Belle and used on the Plymouth–Drake's Island ferry, also relieving on the Cremyll Ferry from time to time.
-She remained with the Millbrook Company after it was taken over by Dart Pleasure Craft Ltd, but in 1985 Dart Pleasure Craft withdrew from the Plymouth area, and MV Edgecumbe Belle returned to the Dart, and joined her sister on the Dartmouth–Kingswear ferry.
+In 1978 Humphrey Gilbert was purchased by the Millbrook Steamboat and Trading Co, renamed MV Edgcumbe Belle and used on the Plymouth–Drake's Island ferry, also relieving on the Cremyll Ferry from time to time.
+She remained with the Millbrook Company after it was taken over by Dart Pleasure Craft Ltd, but in 1985 Dart Pleasure Craft withdrew from the Plymouth area, and MV Edgcumbe Belle returned to the Dart, and joined her sister on the Dartmouth–Kingswear ferry.

 In 1996 the Adrian Gilbert was again sold to operate on the St Mawes ferry, and was replaced by the MV Kingswear Belle.
 In 2000 Dart Pleasure Craft Ltd bought G.H.
 Riddalls and Sons' fleet, and introduced the former Riddalls vessel Dartmouth Princess on the Kingswear ferry.
-MV Edgecumbe Belle was used on a new service to Greenway Quay, where the National Trust had opened Agatha Christie's house and gardens to the public (incidentally, this house was previously the home of the Gilbert family, after which the vessel was originally named).
+MV Edgcumbe Belle was used on a new service to Greenway Quay, where the National Trust had opened Agatha Christie's house and gardens to the public (incidentally, this house was previously the home of the Gilbert family, after which the vessel was originally named).
 This service was later withdrawn and Dart Pleasure Craft instead market the Greenway Ferry Company's similar service.
-MV Edgecumbe Belle is now back as the relief boat on the Kingswear ferry, and sees considerable operation on the route, as the MV Kingswear Belle now appears to receive little use.
+MV Edgcumbe Belle is now back as the relief boat on the Kingswear ferry, and sees considerable operation on the route, as the MV Kingswear Belle now appears to receive little use.

 Dart Pleasure Craft Ltd is now owned by Dart Valley Railway plc, owners of the Paignton and Dartmouth Steam Railway, so the ownership and operation of the vessel have come full circle, and once again passengers from Dartmouth buy their train tickets to include the ferry to Kingswear.

-In 2013 following the sinking of the MVNorthern Belle the Edgcimbe Belle transferred Ownership to Tamar Cruising, where it operated as the [Cremyll Ferry] following the sale of Tamar Cruising to Plymouth Boat Trips, the MV Edgcumbe Belle, continues its daily work as the Cremyll Ferry under its current operator - Plymouth Boat Trips.
+In 2013 following the sinking of the MVNorthern Belle the Edgcumbe Belle transferred Ownership to Tamar Cruising, where it operated as the [Cremyll Ferry] following the sale of Tamar Cruising to Plymouth Boat Trips, the MV Edgcumbe Belle, continues its daily work as the Cremyll Ferry under its current operator - Plymouth Boat Trips.